jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 For me, I like having everything rackmounted, and so I end up with noisy rackmount gear, because racks are supposed to be loud.

-The fans in both the UniFi 24-port PoE switch and also the security gateway were too noisy for my taste, so I replaced them with Noctua brand quiet fans.
-It's much nicer now, though my warranty is probably voided.
-The cost for a quiet home environment.
+I replaced the Ubiquiti stock fans with Noctua's quiet fans.
+It's very quiet now, though my warranty is probably void.

 <img src="{{ site.cdn }}2018network/unifi-fan-modification.jpg" class="img-responsive"
      title="Noctua replacement fans I have put in the security gateway device." />